How to Set Up & Pay Payroll Tax Payments in QuickBooks

 - Principal officer title: Enter the name of the person you’re putting in charge of communicating with your bank and federal tax agencies like the IRS.

-- Workers’ Comp: If your state requires that you provide workers’ compensation insurance, you’ll see a notice at the bottom of this page with an option to get a quote from AP Intego.
+- Workers’ comp: If your state requires that you provide workers’ compensation insurance, you’ll see a notice at the bottom of this page with an option to get a quote from AP Intego.
 Select “no” if you already have a workers’ comp plan.

 Another useful setting QuickBooks Payroll implements is setting your tax rates to the default percentages based on the most current information released by federal and state tax agencies.
 This saves you from having to figure out the current tax rates you need.
 It also includes applicable deposit schedules.

 - EIN: Enter your federal tax id in this field.
-If you don’t have it, you can select “No” if you have not received it yet or if you don’t have it handy.
+You can select “No” if you have not received it yet, or if you don’t have it handy.
 If you’re interested in signing up for workers’ comp for the first time or receiving offers that may be cheaper than your current plan, check the box to share your information with Intuit workers’ comp partners.

 - Payroll Tax Form: Select the payroll tax form that you are required to file with the IRS.
 The options here are Form 941, which is filed quarterly, or Form 944, which is filed annually.
-If you’re not sure which form you should file, check out our article on payroll tax forms to find out.
+If you’re unsure which form you should file, check out our article on payroll tax forms to find out.

-- Nonprofit status: If you are a 501(c)(3) nonprofit business that does not pay FUTA, select “Yes”; otherwise select “No.”
+- Nonprofit Status: If you are a 501(c)(3) nonprofit business that does not pay FUTA, select “Yes;” otherwise, select “No.”

 - State Employer Account Number: This is a unique number issued by the state to employers.
-Similar to the FEIN number, it is used to keep track of payroll tax payments made by employers.
+Similar to the FEIN, it is used to keep track of payroll tax payments made by employers.
 If you don’t have a state account number, you need to contact the Employment Development Department (EDD) for your state and request one.

+a.
 It’s not a good idea to file tax returns or make tax payments without this number.
 If you do, you run the risk of not receiving credit for the payment because it will be difficult for the EDD to identify you without an account number.

-- State Withholding Number: This number is used on state forms you use to report the state income taxes you withhold from employee paychecks.
+- State Withholding Number: This number is used on state forms that you use to report the state income taxes you withhold from employee paychecks.

-- State Unemployment Insurance (SUI) Rate: Each year around November or December you will receive a letter from the EDD for your particular state; it will include the SUI rate that has been assigned to your business for the coming year.
+- State Unemployment Insurance (SUI) Rate: Each year, around November or December, you will receive a letter from the EDD for your particular state; it will include the SUI rate that has been assigned to your business for the coming year.
 If you have not received this info, contact the EDD to obtain this information.

 - Administrative Assessment Rate: This fee is unique to Georgia.
 The rate is 0.06% for all employers with an unemployment rate between the range of 0.04% and 8.1% The administrative assessment rate is 0% if your unemployment rate is equal to the minimum or maximum rate of 0.04% or 8.1%.

-- Deposit Schedule: Based on the amount of your payroll taxes, the state will require you to pay (deposit) your taxes on a monthly, semi-weekly, or quarterly basis.
-This information should be included with your employer account number but if it is not, you will need to contact the EDD for your state to obtain this information.
+- Deposit Schedule: Based on the amount of your payroll taxes, the state will require you to pay (deposit) your taxes on a monthly, semiweekly, or quarterly basis.
+This information should be included with your employer account number, but if it is not, you will need to contact the EDD for your state to obtain this information.

 You’ll see a screen that lists different banking institutions.
 If you don’t see yours listed, enter it in the search box, where “Bank of America” is shown below.
 Then, select the corresponding result.